How To Use Coconut Oil For Ringworm

 Is Coconut Oil An Effective Treatment For Ringworm?

-Here are the reasons coconut oil may work for ringworm:
+Here are the reasons coconut oil may work as a topical treatment for ringworm:

 - Coconut shell oil has antimicrobial and antifungal properties, is effective against Microsporum canis, and may help reduce tinea corporis or ringworm (1), (2).